 Easy ways to adjust the recipe to your taste

-This pumpkin spice coffee creamer recipe is so easy to adjust to your liking!
+This pumpkin spice coffee creamer recipe is so easy to adjust!
 I recommend making a cup of coffee while this is on the stove to test it out.

 - If you prefer it sweeter, add some real maple syrup or sugar since the whole can of sweetened condensed milk is used up.

-- If you like it less sweet, try increasing the pumpkin puree and spices, and adding in an extra cup of half and half.
+- If you like it less sweet, use less sweetened condensed milk or add in an extra cream or half and half.

 - For a stronger pumpkin pie spice taste, add another shake of spice!